tthorntone/AdNauseam-Wiki/Prevent-WebRTC-from-leaking-local-IP-address.md

 ##### Firefox

+With Firefox 41 and lower **OR** uBlock Origin 1.3.3 and lower, **it is NOT possible** to prevent local IP addresses leakage without completely disabling WebRTC.

-With Firefox, it's not possible to prevent local IP addresses leakage without completely disabling WebRTC -- this is what uBlock Origin does.
+With Firefox 42 and higher **AND** uBlock Origin 1.3.4 and higher, **it is possible** to prevent local IP addresses leakage without completely disabling WebRTC.

 WebRTC is required for Firefox Hello to work properly.
 Thus Firefox Hello won't work if you enable this setting.